shuaiwang123/TintPy/README.md

-## Using InSAR and GMT for the first time
+## Learning InSAR and GMT for the first time

 ![ascending](./others/asc.png)